Jordan Babineaux

-Jordan Jude Babineaux (born August 31, 1982) is a former American football safety.
-He was signed by the Seattle Seahawks as an undrafted free agent in 2004 out of Southern Arkansas University.
+Jordan Jude Babineaux (born August 31, 1982) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Southern Arkansas Muleriders and was signed by the Seattle Seahawks as an undrafted free agent in 2004.

 Babineaux is most notable for his game-saving effort in the 2006 NFC Wild Card game when he tackled Dallas Cowboys quarterback Tony Romo on a fourth down scramble just short of the first-down marker after Romo fumbled the snap for what might have been a game-winning field goal for the Cowboys.
 He also intercepted a Drew Bledsoe pass against the Cowboys in 2005 with three seconds remaining, allowing his kicker to kick the game-winning field goal as time expired.

 College career

-Babineaux was Dopke.com’s National Special Teams Performer of the Year, was a second-team selection on the D2Football.com All-America team, was a first-team All-South Region pick on defense, and was a first-team All-GSC defensive back.
+Babineaux was Dopke.com's National Special Teams Performer of the Year, was a second-team selection on the D2Football.com All-America team, was a first-team All-South Region pick on defense, and was a first-team All-GSC defensive back.
 He tied two NCAA Division II records, set two GSC records and tied another, and set two school records for Southern Arkansas University.